The CISO’s Guide to Security Compliance (with PAM)

 PAM responds to a variety of critical compliance factors:

 - GDPR requires data privacy by design.
 PAM controls which users are authorized to handle private data, and can shut down inappropriate actions.

 - GDPR requires reporting and proof of compliance.
 WALLIX PAM offers an unalterable audit trail of actions, privileged users, and accounts.

 - ISO 27001 requires a password management system.
 The Password Vault component of PAM ensures strong passwords and eliminates the need to share resource credentials.

-- ISO 27001 requires restriction of privileged access rights.
+- ISO 27001 requires the restriction of privileged access rights.
 PAM offers a single point of user access control to grant and revoke privileges at any time.

-No matter the industry, from public utilities or hospitals to retail giants and insurance firms, CISOs are facing increasing threat from both inside and outside the organization.
+No matter the industry, from public utilities or hospitals to retail giants and insurance firms, CISOs are facing increasing threats from both inside and outside the organization.
 Regulators at the industry and government levels are responding with more stringent regulations.
 The WALLIX Bastion privileged access management solution streamlines compliance and the security of data and servers with an all-in-one, easy-to-integrate, lightweight solution.

 Learn more in the CISO’s Guide to Regulatory Compliance!